If you ended up on this website searching for hotels in Naggar, let me tell you that you are at the right place.

 Naggar Castle

-In 1978 it was taken over to Himachal Pradesh Tourism Development Corporation (HPTDC), to run as a heritage hotel.
+In 1978 it was taken over by the Himachal Pradesh Tourism Development Corporation (HPTDC), to run as a heritage hotel.
 It is possible to book a room in Naggar Castle (that comes with a hefty price) or do a day trip for a fee (30 Rupees per person).

 Uruswati Himalayan Folk Art Museum